admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/SubmodelElementCollection](http://admin-shell.io/aas/3/0/SubmodelElementCollection) The SubmodelElementCollection class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

-## SubmodelElementCollection/allowDuplicates
- If allowDuplicates=true then it is allowed that the collection contains the same element several times.
-Default = false

- [http://admin-shell.io/aas/3/0/SubmodelElementCollection/allowDuplicates](http://admin-shell.io/aas/3/0/SubmodelElementCollection/allowDuplicates) The attribute allowDuplicates of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

-## SubmodelElementCollection/ordered
- If ordered=false then the elements in the property collection are not ordered.
-If ordered=true then the elements in the collection are ordered.
-Default = false

- [http://admin-shell.io/aas/3/0/SubmodelElementCollection/ordered](http://admin-shell.io/aas/3/0/SubmodelElementCollection/ordered) The attribute ordered of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

 ## SubmodelElementCollection/value
  Submodel element contained in the collection.